a1mersnow/drive-rename/CONTRIBUTING.md

 # Drive-rename Contributing Guide

 Hi!
-We're excited that you're interested in contributing to Drive-rename.
+We're excited that you're interested in contributing to drive-rename.
 This guide will help you get started.

 ## Repo setup
 To develop locally, fork the drive-rename repository and clone it in your local machine.